Washington Chapter Seminars

 Non-members will be charged $15.

 program has been reviewed by the Association of Family

-for psychologists.
+and Conciliation Courts.
 AFCC is approved by the American Psychological Association to

 sponsor continuing education for psychologists.
 AFCC maintains responsibility